openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``externalsrc.bbclass``
 =======================

-The ``externalsrc`` class supports building software from source code that is external to the OpenEmbedded build system.
+The :ref:`externalsrc <ref-classes-externalsrc>` class supports building software from source code that is external to the OpenEmbedded build system.
 Building software from an external source tree means that the build system's normal fetch, unpack, and patch process is not used.